-This is my port of the original Super Mario Bros, crammed into just under 24KB of a Pico-8 cartridge. (spritesheet memory is unused)
+This is a recreation of the original Super Mario Bros, crammed into just under 24KB of a Pico-8 cartridge. (spritesheet memory is unused)

-It includes all original levels, music, minus world, and the second quest.
-One slight simplification due to the token limit is that instead of an alternating 2-player mode, you can just choose to play as Mario or Luigi.
+It includes all original levels, the minus world, and the second quest.
+Due to the token limit and limited likelihood of use, the alternating 2-player mode has been replaced with just playing as Mario or Luigi.

 It's basically complete, but could use some playtesters, please let me know if you come across any serious issues or bugs.